-Members' report for the year ended 4 April 2012
+Members' report for the year ended 4 April 2013

-On behalf of the members of Nationwide Covered Bonds LLP (the LLP), the Management Board have pleasure in presenting their annual report and the audited financial statements for the year ended 4 April 2012.
+On behalf of the members of Nationwide Covered Bonds LLP (the LLP), the Management Board have pleasure in presenting the member's report and the Audited financial statements for the year ended 4 April 2013.
 As set out more fully in the statement of accounting policies, this report and financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union.